LEAN-96/RAG-Demystified/README.md

 Understanding RAG begins with grasping the main ideas of retrieval-based and generation-based approaches in NLP.
 RAG works similarly to a typical sequence-to-sequence (seq2seq) model, where it takes one sequence x as input and produces a corresponding sequence y as output.
 Generation-based models in an traditional seq2seq model or LLMs focus on creating text solely based on the input x without looking at external sources to produce output y.
 However, what sets RAG apart is that it adds an extra step.
 Instead of directly sending the input x to the generator, RAG uses retrieval-based methods, which involve finding useful information from document z, like databases, to help with generating text.

 RAG combines these two methods by using [Dense Passage Retrieval](https://arxiv.org/abs/2004.04906) (DPR) which is based on bi-encoder architecture to find relevant context from external sources and a generator component to produce text based on both the input and retrieved context.
 For this purpose two independent [BERT models](https://arxiv.org/abs/1810.04805) were used: An document encoder BERT and a fine-tuned query encoder BERT.
+BERT, short for “Bidirectional Encoder Representations from Transformers,” is a transformer-based language model trained with massive datasets to understand languages like humans do.
+Like Word2Vec, BERT can create word embeddings from input data it was trained with.
+Additionally, BERT can differentiate contextual meanings of words when applied to different phrases.
+Therfore, it understands words not just on their own but in the context they’re used in.
+For example, BERT creates different embeddings for ‘play’ as in “I went to a play” and “I like to play.”
+This makes it better than models like Word2Vec, which don’t consider the words around them.
+Plus, BERT can handle the position of words really well, which is important.

+[BERTBASE](https://huggingface.co/google-bert/bert-base-uncased) (L=12, H=768, A=12, Total Parameters=110M)

 *d(z) is a dense representation of a document produced by a [BERT_BASE](https://huggingface.co/google-bert/bert-base-uncased) document encoder, and q(x) is a query representation produced by a query encoder, also based on [BERT_BASE](https://huggingface.co/google-bert/bert-base-uncased).* (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)